janberner/AuditingTutorial/README.md

   "more": ""
 }
 ```
 You successfully added an entry to the multi-index-table.
-This entry and also the accounts and smart contract we just used are now written in the blockchain.
+This entry and also the accounts and smart contract we just used are now written on the blockchain.
  To retrieve the contents of the table use `cleos get table <account> <scope> <table>`.
+In our case
  ```
  cleos get table vehiclestate vehiclestate sourcemanag
  ```